-The Environmental Impact Plan (Figure 3.6.1.A.) identifies approximately 3.25 acres of potential impacts to wetlands that can be reasonably expected as a result of roadway alignments and development associated with residential or commercial/ retail uses, particularly where the small isolated wetlands are difficult to design around.
+The Environmental Impact Plan (Figure 3.6.1.A) identifies approximately 5.34 acres of potential impacts to wetlands that can be reasonably expected as a result of roadway alignments and development associated with residential and commercial/ retail uses, particularly where the small isolated wetlands are difficult to design around.
+This site is also anticipated to have intensive commercial use given the frontage on Tamiami Trail.
+Therefore, more wetland impacts are expected on the north side of Village E to accommodate commercial development.
 The locations and/or acreages of these wetland impacts may change during future permitting efforts when detailed site plans are developed for these areas.
-The Playmore Road alignment may also shift, in which case the location and extent of wetland impacts would change accordingly.
+The Playmore Road alignment may also shift in which case the location and extent of wetland impacts would change accordingly.
 Regardless of the extent of wetland impacts, avoidance and minimization efforts will be required before mitigation will be considered, and mitigation will need to be provided for unavoidable wetlands when no other reasonable alternative exists.
 Mitigation will be provided consistent with state and federal requirements to ensure no net loss of wetland functions and values and may consist of wetland enhancement, restoration, creation, preservation, or the use of a mitigation bank.

-1All wetlands and surface waters are considered jurisdictional to the State with the exception of a 0.91-acre stormwater pond that treats runoff from West Villages Parkway.
+1. All wetlands and surface waters are considered jurisdictional to the State with the exception of a 0.91-acre stormwater pond that treats runoff from West Villages Parkway.